adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » By accepting yourself and being fully what you are, your presence can make others happy. - Jane Roberts</code></pre>
+<pre><code>1 » He who fears being conquered is sure of defeat. - Napoleon</code></pre>
-<pre><code>2 » When you see a good person, think of becoming like him.
-When you see someone not so good, reflect on your own weak points. - Confucius</code></pre>
+<pre><code>2 » We know the truth, not only by the reason, but by the heart. - Blaise Pascal</code></pre>
-<pre><code>3 » Difficulties increase the nearer we get to the goal. - Johann Wolfgang von Goethe</code></pre>
+<pre><code>3 » Interestingly, according to modern astronomers, space is finite.
+This is a very comforting thought-- particularly for people who can never remember where they have left things. - Woody Allen</code></pre>
 </details>

 <!--END_SECTION:waka-->